nbc-bravo/drupal-linkit/README.md

 * Search content with an autocomplete field.
 * Basic support for all entities.
 * Token support for result descriptions.
-* Settings are handled by profiles, similar to the profiles of the WYSIWYG module.
+* Settings are handled by profiles.
 Thus, it is possible to customize the behavior of Linkit in detail.

 Installation